Kent challenged to make history in T20 Blast

 This year marks the 20th season of T20 cricket in England after the tournament launched in 2003 as the Twenty20 Cup.

+Of the 18 first-class counties, 12 have won the competition, but no side has claimed the title two years in a row.

-Walker wants it to be another special one for his team, who have struggled in four-day cricket so far this campaign.
+Walker now wants this campaign to be another special one for his team, who have struggled in four-day cricket so far this season.

 "We've got a challenge on our hands," former batter Walker told BBC Radio Kent.